kyma-project/api-gateway/docs/user/tutorials/01-60-security/01-61-mtls-selfsign-client-certicate.md

-# Prepare self-signed root certificate authority and client certificates
+# Prepare Self-Signed Root Certificate Authority and Client Certificates

 This tutorial shows how to create a self-signed root certificate authority (CA) and how to use it to sign a client certificate.

 >**NOTE:** This solution is not recommended for production purposes.

-## Prepare a client root CA
+## Prepare a Client Root CA

 1. Export the following values as environment variables: